Sanskar1123/Covid-19-Tracker/README.md

 NOTE -----::>  WE HIGHLY RECOMMEND YOU TO USE THE FULL SCREEN FOR BEST VISUAL AESTHETICS.........   :)

-After running the program you will be see a welcome screen with 2 options
+After running the program you will see a welcome screen with 2 options --:>

 1) Server side login
 2) User login